 Ottawa tells SCC it needs more time to respond to assisted-death ruling

 Assisted-suicide supporters wait outside the B.C.
-Court of Appeal before the court overturned a lower court ruling that said Canada's assisted-suicide ban violated the charter rights of gravely ill Canadians, in Vancouver, B.C., on Thursday October 10, 2013.
-(Darryl Dyck / THE CANADIAN PRESS)
+Court of Appeal before the court overturned a lower court ruling that said Canada's assisted-suicide ban violated the charter rights of gravely ill Canadians, in Vancouver, B.C., on Thursday, Oct.
+10, 2013.
+(The Canadian Press/Darryl Dyck)

 Kristy Kirkup, The Canadian Press